t0d4/CHASE-AIware25/docs/index.markdown

 ---

 {: align="center"}
-:construction: This page is under construction :construction:
+:construction: This page is under construction.
+As we are still tidying up our code, we will upload the artifacts within November, 2025. :construction: